jonathanlurie/basemapkit/readme.md

     hidePOIs: false,
     hideLabels: false,

-    // At the moment, "avenue"
+    // At the moment, "avenue" is the only style to start from
     baseStyleName: "avenue",

     colorEdit: {